Overview

 }

-parameter defines the time a server must be stable before it is considered healthy.
+The server_stabilization_time parameter defines the time a server must be stable before Nomad Enterprise marks it as healthy.

 autopilot {